 1 | 1 | 0 |

-Calculation from the values 1 of the truth table (Minterms): for each 1, write on line the values of the corresponding entries separated by logical AND, then group these lines with a logical OR.
+Calculation from the output values 1 of the truth table (Minterms): for each 1, write the corresponding input values separated by logical AND, then group these results with a logical OR.

-Example: Lines 2 and 3 are equal to 1, line 2 is written as A AND NOT(B), line 3 is written as NOT(A) AND B and therefore the equation is (A AND NOT(B)) OR (NOT(A) AND B) which possibly simplifies to A XOR B
+Example: Rows 2 and 3 are equal to 1, row 2 is written as A AND NOT(B) (because A is 1 and B is 0), row 3 is written as NOT(A) AND B and therefore the equation is (A AND NOT(B)) OR (NOT(A) AND B) which possibly simplifies to A XOR B

-Calculation from the values 0 of the truth table (Maxterms): for each 0, write on line the values of the corresponding inputs separated by logical OR, then each line separated by a logical AND.
+Calculation from the output values 0 of the truth table (Maxterms): for each 0, write the corresponding input values separated by logical OR, then group these results with a logical AND.

-Example: Lines 1 and 4 are equal to 0, line 1 is written as A OR B, line 4 is written as NOT(A) OR NOT(B) and therefore the equation is (A OR B) AND (NOT(A) OR NOT(B)) which possibly simplifies to A XOR B
+Example: Rows 1 and 4 are equal to 0, row 1 is written as A OR B, row 4 is written as NOT(A) OR NOT(B) and therefore the equation is (A OR B) AND (NOT(A) OR NOT(B)) which possibly simplifies to A XOR B

 The truth table for the AND function is: